dilipsundarraj1/spring-mcp/README.md

 }
 ```

-### Transforming these endpoints as Tools using MCP in Spring AI
+### How to transform these endpoints as Tools using MCP in Spring AI ?

 - There are handy annotations available in Spring AI module to turn any function into a tool using the below annotations.